This content is excerpted from EyeNet’s MIPS 2023: A Primer and Reference; also see the Academy’s MIPS hub page.

 Understand two related terms—eligible clinicians and MIPS eligible clinicians.
-Under the Quality Payment Program, which includes an APM pathway and a MIPS pathway, certain clinicians are classified as eligible clinicians, and a subset of those—those classified as MIPS eligible clinicians—take part in MIPS.
+Under the Quality Payment Program, which includes an advanced alternative payment model (APM) pathway and a MIPS pathway, certain clinicians are classified as eligible clinicians, and a subset of those—those classified as MIPS eligible clinicians—take part in MIPS.
 If you are an eligible clinician, CMS will count you when it is determining practice size (see “Small or Large Practice?”) regardless of whether or not you are a MIPS eligible clinician.

 Who are the eligible clinicians?
-For the 2022 performance year, CMS has expanded the definition of MIPS eligible clinician, adding two more clinician types.
 You are considered an eligible clinician if 1) you have a unique TIN/NPI combination (Tax Identification Number/National Provider Identifier) and 2) you fall within one of these clinician types:

 - physician assistants,